inasafe/inasafe-doc/docs/source/training/socialisation/run_basic_inasafe.rst

 * Sports Facilities
 * Univeristy/college

-**Action Checklist:** A different set of Actions have been identified to relate to structures.
+**Action Checklist:** A different set of actions have been identified to relate to structures.

-**Note:** Similar to the last |project_name| analysis, this analysis also assumes impact is in water above 1 meter.
+**Note:** Similar to the last |project_name| analysis, this analysis also assumes impact is in water above one metre.

 **Detailed building type report:** This is a breakdown of important infrastructure, when you choose to aggregate (we will do this later) this